Transition Advocacy for Young Adults

 During the initial contact which can be either a phone or e-mail exchange, our advocate will ask questions to get a full picture of your current needs.
 Once your immediate concerns have been addressed, the advocacy process ends.
 Should you need further assistance in the future, simply contact your advocate again.

-You can also use the buttons below to access our training resources and join our email list to receive weekly informational updates.
+You can also use the links below to access our training resources and join our email list to receive weekly informational updates.